Skip to main content Skip to site navigation

 Post

-Discarded rechargeable and single-use batteries, of all shapes and sizes from AAA, AA, C, D, button and coin cell, 9-volt, and Lithium-ion batteries are hazardous waste and must be recycled right to protect our community and the environment.
+Depleted rechargeable and single-use batteries, of all shapes and sizes from AAA, AA, C, D, button, coin cell, 9-volt, and lithium-ion batteries are hazardous waste and must be recycled properly to protect our community and the environment.

 In San Mateo County, residents have several options for battery recycling: